-Going in hot, dusty attics is something we do every day for our energy audits, all year round.
+Going into hot, dusty attics is something we do every day for our Green ID energy audits, all year round.
 While crawling around all those attics we get asked a lot “does my insulation need to be removed?”
-Many homeowners notice dust streaks around the registers or a thin film of powder on their dressers and tables and think their source of dust is from the insulation in the attic.
+Many homeowners notice dust streaks around their registers or a thin film of powder on their furniture and think their source of dust is from the insulation in the attic.
 Other homeowners feel like the dirty insulation becomes useless with age, especially after settling below the attic studs.
-This may be true, but does that insulation need to be removed?
+This may be true, but is insulation removal necessary?
 This is such a common question I decided to go into more detail on when attic insulation should be removed and when it can stay and the costs you can expect.

 The Attic Was Infested With Rats Or Other Critters

 Roof rats are a common problem around neighbors with fruit trees.
 You may even hear them tapping around your attic at night.
 These critters will build nests and use the insulation as their home while seemingly multiplying and inviting all their friends to their new home.
 Rat urine and droppings are hazardous and need to be removed along with all the insulation in the infected areas.
 If a rat has been in an area, a trail of droppings will follow them.
 In this situation, insulation removal is necessary and the attic must be disinfected before blowing in new insulation.
 For our Green ID insulation service, we prefer using cellulose blown in insulation because of the fire retardant chemical borate that’s used is also a rodent deterrent.
 Currently, it can be sucked out using an extraction machine.
 If the attic has fiberglass batts, they can be taken out by hand.